-IMPACT Impact is the sense one gets upon viewing an image for the first time.
-Compelling images evoke laughter, sadness, anger, pride, wonder or another intense emotion.
-(Max Points: 8) There can be impact in any of these twelve elements.
-CREATIVITY Creativity is the original, fresh, and external expression of the imagination of the (Max Points: 10) maker by using the medium to convey an idea, message or thought.
-Technical excellence is the quality of the image itself as it is presented for viewing.
-TECHNICAL EXCELLENCE Retouching, manipulation, sharpness, exposure, mounting, and correct color are (Max Points: 6) some items that speak to the qualities of the physical print.
-Composition is important to the design of an image, bringing all of the visual elements COMPOSITION together in concert to express the purpose of the image.
-Proper composition holds (Max Points: 8) the viewer in the image and prompts the viewer to look where the creator intends.
+Impact is the sense one gets upon viewing an image for the first time.
+Compelling IMPACT images evoke laughter, sadness, anger, pride, wonder or another intense emotion.
+(Max Points: 15) There can be impact in any of these twelve elements.
+CREATIVITY Creativity is the original, fresh, and external expression of the imagination of the (Max Points: 15) maker by using the medium to convey an idea, message or thought.
+Technical is the quality of the image itself as it is presented for viewing, which TECHNICAL EXCELLENCE includes the following aspects: (Max Points: 25) allowable amounts of retouching and adjustments (removal of red eye, cropping, minor straightening) sharpness and and correct color balance. lighting, which includes the use and control of light.
+The use of lighting whether natural or man-made and its proper use to enhance the image.
+Posing and capturing of the image Composition is important to the design of an image, bringing all of the visual COMPOSITION elements together in concert to express the purpose of the image.
+Proper (Max Points: 20) composition holds the viewer in the image and prompts the viewer to look where the creator intends.
 Effective composition can be pleasing or disturbing, depending on the intent of the image maker.
-Lighting - the use and control of light - refers to how dimension, shape and LIGHTING roundness are defined in an image.
-Whether the light applied to an image is (Max Points: 8) manmade or natural, proper use of it should enhance an image.
-(Style is defined in a number of ways as it applies to a creative image.
-It might be STYLE defined by a specific genre or simply be recognizable as the characteristics of how a (Max Points: 8) specific artist applies light to a subject.
-It can impact an image in a positive manner (when the subject matter and the style are appropriate for each other, or it can have a negative effect when they are at odds.
-Presentation affects an image by giving it a finished look.
-If mats and/or borders are PRESENTATION used do they support and enhance the image, not distract from it.
-Any filters or (Max Points: 6) finishes applied to photos should be enhancing to the photos presentation.
-Center of Interest is the point or points on the image where the maker wants the CENTER OF INTEREST viewer to stop as they view the image.
-There can be primary and secondary centers (Max Points: 6) of interest.
-Occasionally there will be no specific center of interest, when the entire scene collectively serves as the center of interest.
-SUBJECT MATTER Subject Matter should always be appropriate to the story being told in an image.
-(Max Points: 12) Color Balance supplies harmony to an image.
-An image in which the tones work COLOR BALANCE together, effectively supporting the image, can enhance its emotional appeal.
-Color (Max Points: 10) balance is not always harmonious and can be used to evoke diverse feelings for TEOLINIIOUE effect.
-TECHNIQUE Technique is the approach used to create the image.
-Printing, lighting, posing, (Max Points: 10) capture, presentation media, and more are part of the technique applied to an image.
+SUBJECT MATTER Subject Matter should always be appropriate to the story being told (i.e. category (Max Points: 15) the photo is entered into) in an image.
+Subject matter also includes the center of interest for the photograph or where the maker wants the viewer to stop and they view the image.
 STORY TELLING Story Telling refers to the image's ability to evoke imagination.
-One beautiful thing (Max Points: 8) about art is that each viewer might collect his own message or read her own story in an image.
+One beautiful thing (Max Points: 10) about art is that each viewer might collect his own message or read her own story in an image.